-- 1. Keeping client records help sales associates to: - a) Call them and inform of the schedule or change in schedule for the store visit - b) Prepare in advance to wish them or gift them (if the company policy allows) for their anniversary, birthday of the customer or their family members - c) Finding the membership points he has accumulated - d) All of the above - 2.
-Some tips which will help in balancing the sale to maintain a good business relationship could be: - a) Never pressurise the customers - b) Provide alternate options matching their needs, preference and priorities - c) Assure that you and your store will take care of their needs even after the sale - d) All of the above - 3.
-A is an important document that is used to define the level of a service that exists between a service provider and customer. - a) Service Level Agreement b) Sales Agreement c) Business Agreement b) Gender c) Address b) Enthusiasm c) Proactiveness
+E. ercise 🕜 --- Mention whether following statements are tru ie or false: 1.
+Keeping client records help sales associates to: a) Call them and inform of the schedule or change in schedule for the store visit b) Prepare in advance to wish them or gift them (if the company policy allows) for their anniversary, birthday of the customer or their family member c) Finding the membership points he has accum nulated d) All of the above 2.
+Some tips which will help in balancing the sale to maintain a good business relationship could be: a) Never pressurise the customers b) Provide alternate options matching their nee eds, preference and priorities c) Assure that you and your store will take care of their needs even after the sale d) All of the above 3.
+A is an important document that between a service provider and customer. t is used to define the level of a service that exists a) Service Level Agreement b) Sales Agreement c) Business Agreement d) None of the above 4.
+Personal information that needs to remain conf idential includes: a) Age b) Gender c) Address d) All of the above 5.
+5. If the associate far exceeds the expectations of the customer, it shows his towards customers. a) Accountability b) Enthusiasm c) Proactiveness d) All of the above В. Answer the following: 1.
+How sales associates project company's desired image to the clients?
+2. What methods sales associates must use to maintain rapport with new and existing clients?
+3. What is FAB and how to utilise them?
+4. Explain the importance of Recording, storing and updating client records.
+5. Discuss the relevant aspects of Data protection laws.